The Unlikely Orbits of Louise Brooks and Arthur Schopenhauer Collide in Time and Space

 She was invited to move to Rochester, NY, by James Card, who was a film curator of the George Eastman House, the oldest photography museum in the world.
-The museum bears the name of its benefactor, founder of the Eastman Kodak Company.
+The museum bears the name of its benefactor, the founder of the Eastman Kodak Company.

 Louise was drawn out of her reclusive New York City existence with the lure of developing a nascent skill.
 Card encouraged her to write, to commit her experiences to record, to move into film criticism.
 She did so with gusto, and her work was published, late in life, in prestigious journals: Sight and Sound, Cahiers du Cinema, and others.

 And so she wrote, from the little-known corner of Rochester, New York.
 She wrote her memoirs in relentless pursuit of truth that bashed her own ego to pieces.
-She hard boiled her Hollywood memories and laid bare her sexuality, her failures, her motivations, ever the exemplar of that genius Intellect, casting its influence over Will.
+She hard-boiled her Hollywood memories and laid bare her sexuality, her failures, her motivations, ever the exemplar of that genius Intellect, casting its influence over Will.

-Her resulting body of work, nearly 30 tomes varying in length from 20 to 120 pages, is intensely personal.
+Her resulting body of work, nearly 30 journals varying in length from 20 to 120 pages, is intensely personal.
 The collection remained sealed, at Brooks’ request, for 25 years following her death.
 Her memoirs, entitled Lulu in Hollywood, were published in 1982.

-Schopenhauer’s work, too was discovered late in his life, by thinkers from foreign lands.
+Schopenhauer’s work too was discovered late in his life, by thinkers from foreign lands.

 An Open-Ended Finale and the Triumph of Words for Louise Brooks